Hookah: Bangladesh

 The hookah (হুক্কা) has been a traditional smoking instrument in Bangladesh, particularly among the old Bengali Muslim zamindar gentry.
 However, flavoured shisha was introduced in the early 2000s.
 Hookah lounges spread quite quickly between 2008 and 2011 in urban areas and became popular among young people as well as middle-aged people as a relaxation method.
 There have been allegations of a government crack-down on hookah bars to prevent illicit drug usage.
 The hookah is also an electoral symbol for a candidate used first in the 1973 Bangladeshi general election.
 In the biography of Mountstuart Elphinstone, it is mentioned that James Achilles Kirkpatrick had a hookah-bardar (hookah servant/preparer) during his time in the Indian subcontinent.
 Kirkpatrick's hookah servant is said to have robbed and cheated Kirkpatrick, making his way to England and stylising himself as the Prince of Sylhet.
-The man was waited upon by the Prime Minister of Great Britain William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of George III.
+The man was waited upon by the prime minister of Great Britain William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of George III.

 Nepal

 Hookahs (हुक़्क़ा), especially wooden ones, are popular in Nepal.
 Use of hookahs has been usually considered to symbolize an elite family status in Nepali history.

-Nowadays, the cities of Kathmandu, Pokhara and Dharan sport special 'hookah bars'.
-Although hookahs have started becoming popular among younger people and tourists, the overall number of 'hookah-smokers' is likely dwindling owing to the widespread availability of cheaper cigarettes.
+Nowadays, the cities of Kathmandu, Pokhara and Dharan have special hookah bars.
+Although hookahs have started becoming popular among younger people and tourists, the overall number of hookah smokers is likely dwindling owing to the widespread availability of cheaper cigarettes.